richard-hgs/infinity-os/docs/Assembly.md

         - EDI:
     - RESERVED REGISTERS:
         - EBP:
-            - Stack Base: Holds the address of the lower element of the stack.
+            - Stack Base: Holds the address in the memory of the lower element of the stack.
         - ESP:
-            - Stack Pointer: Holds the address of the top element of the stack.
+            - Stack Pointer: Holds the address in the memory of the top element of the stack.
         - EIP:
-            - Instruction Pointer: Holds the address of the current instruction being executed.
+            - Instruction Pointer: Holds the address in the memory of the current instruction being executed.

 - INSTRUCTIONS:
     -